Did We Say See Niagara Falls Free?!?

 Yes, we said that you can see Niagara Falls Free.
 No, there is no mistake there.
 And, we are about to tell all the incredible free places to see Niagara Falls.

 You may think that can’t be true It is such an amazing place, that you may have even been wondering “how much does Niagara Falls cost?”
 Well, Niagara Fall costs nothing.
-You can visit Niagara Falls for free, and there are 7 great places to get the best free views, so we have put them all together here.
+You can visit Niagara Falls for free, and there are 7 great places to get up close and get the best free views of the American Falls, the Bridal Veil Falls, Horseshoe Falls, and both sides of the upper falls.
+We have put them all together here.
 We have even put them all on a walking map, so you won’t miss any of these free Niagara Falls viewing locations on the American side.

 BUT, you can definitely have an amazing experience at Niagara, see every part of the falls, including the American, Bridal Veil, and Horseshoe Falls, the Upper Falls, both the American and Canadian rapids, for no cost but getting there.